Glitch-CoD3/CodeForcesProblem/README.md

 # CodeForcesProblem
-This repository contains the solution of a problem.
-It demonstrates my approach to solving the problem using C++ language.
+This repository contains a problem solution that demonstrates my approach to solving it using the C++ language.